mike-spainhower/angular-piwik/README.md

 Attributes prefixed with <code>ngp-</code> are Piwik Javascript tracker methods, just dash-separated rather than camel cased.
 All Piwik tracker methods are supported.

 Once this element is present in the page, you may inject the <code>Piwik</code> service into your controllers.
-The Piwik object has all the same methods as the official Piwik js tracker.
+The Piwik service object has all the same methods as the tracker returned by `getTracker` or `getAsyncTracker` on the raw `Piwik` object.

 ## Errata